ChrisHobday/com.projectplusgame.ProjectPlus/README.md

 # Project Plus Dolphin Flatpak
+## Check out releases for instructions to install/setup the Flatpak
 ## Steps for building the Flatpak
 1) Install the following packages (With whatever package manager you use, dnf is used here)
 ```console